tully-t/Xeno/Conky/README.md

     - Style: Floating
 - Transparency: use [Panel Colorizer](https://store.kde.org/p/2130967) to make the panel background transparent, it also allows for margin correction and provides a drop shadow for the dock icons and media player
 - The top panel with center dock in the screenshots actually consists of two side-by-side panels with a custom width, one left-aligned and one right-aligned
-- On Wayland, two side-by-side panels can be achieved by avoiding the 'Always Visible' Visibility option (I use Dodge Windows) (bug: https://bugs.kde.org/show_bug.cgi?id=477939)
+- On Wayland, two side-by-side panels can be achieved by avoiding the 'Always Visible' visibility option (I use Dodge Windows) (bug: https://bugs.kde.org/show_bug.cgi?id=477939)
 - In edit mode, use the 'Drag to change maximum/minimum width' sliders to align the panels on either side of the middle slant
 - Use [Panel Spacer Extended](https://www.pling.com/p/2128047) for explicit control over spacer length and additional panel actions (e.g. scroll to change volume (kmix), double-click to maximize/restore windows)
 - Left Panel (from left):
-    - Panel Spacer Extended (fixed size: 31px, tooltip disabled, hover effect disabled)
+    - Panel Spacer Extended (fixed size: 32px, tooltip disabled, hover effect disabled)
-    - Window Buttons (use metrics from decoration, slide out, show when active window maximized, left margin: 0, right margin: 4px)
+    - Window Buttons (show when active window maximized, slide out, use metrics from decoration, left margin: 0, right margin: 2px)
-    - Digital Clock (font: 18pt Neuropolitical)
+    - Digital Clock (Text display: Automatic)
-    - Panel Spacer Extended (fixed size, 6px, tooltip disabled, hover effect disabled)
-    - [Weather Widget 2](https://github.com/blackadderkate/weather-widget-2) (modified) (font style: - Neuropolitical, font size: 26px)
+    - [Weather Widget 2](https://github.com/blackadderkate/weather-widget-2) (modified) (further information soon)
     - System Tray
     - Global Menu
     - Panel Spacer Extended (flexible size, tooltip disabled, hover effect disabled)